ShaheedHaque/svty/README.md

     $ svty srhaque@jumphost+admin@videoserver+admin:mycat@videoslave2
     ```

+### Navigation model - basics

 In each case, you'll end up on the home screen:

 * Start on the home screen:
     ![Home Screen][homescreen]
     Here you see two tmux session and two screen sessions.
 One of each is already attached to a client, whereas the others are not.
-* Use left/right arrow keys to view any of the tmux or screen sessions:
+* Use left/right arrow keys to view any of the tmux or screen session screens:
     ![Capture from tmux(1)][tmux-capture]
     ![Capture from screen(1)][screen-capture]
     Notice that sessions "\[2\]" and "\[14083.14027\]" are from tmux and screen respectively, but they are presented in a uniform manner.